PierreSenellart/provsql/doc/source/user/studio.rst

 In Where mode, every result row gets a :guilabel:`→ Circuit` button that switches to Circuit mode and pre-loads the circuit for that row's provenance UUID, so a hover-and-trace exploration can cross over to the DAG without retyping the query.
+In Notebook mode, the per-cell :guilabel:`open in Circuit mode` action and the circuit cells' :guilabel:`Circuit mode` button do the same; switching back returns to the same notebook, selection and scroll position included.

 Limitations
 -----------